HNBL INTRODUCTION & SITE MAP

 Having literally been the “Crossroads of the American Revolution,” New Bridge prospered for more than a century after the war as a commercial crossroads, situated where a major overland thoroughfare of travel and trade intersected the head of sloop navigation on the Hackensack River.
 The extant iron swing bridge, manually operated, was erected in 1889 to speed the passage of schooners and testifies to the importance of commercial river traffic at that date.
 The New Bridge is listed on the New Jersey and National Registers of Historic Places as the oldest highway swing bridge in the State of New Jersey.

-The Zabriskie-Steuben House is a memorial to Major-General Baron von Steuben, Inspector-General of the Continental troops, who received it as a gift from the State of New Jersey in 1783 and who, by his own advertisement, thoroughly rebuilt the dwelling during his six years of ownership.
+The Zabriskie-Steuben House, a state historic site, is a memorial to Major-General Baron von Steuben, Inspector-General of the Continental troops, who received it as a gift from the State of New Jersey in 1783 and who, by his own advertisement, thoroughly rebuilt the dwelling during his six years of ownership.

 The Bergen County Historical Society has been a steward of the site beginning with a vision to save the Steuben House, culminating with invitation by the State of New Jersey to make its headquarters at the site in 1938, dedication 1939.
 In 1944, the BCHS acquired adjacent property 6.3 acres to buffer the Steuben House from the encroaching auto-parts yard (now The Meadow).
 When new four-lane bridge plans threatened to obliterate the 1889 swing bridge, BCHS was able to get the bridge diverted to the north but lost acreage in the process.
 The Demarest House Museum and the Campbell-Christie House were moved onto BCHS property in 1955 and 1977, respectively.
 The BCHS provides all programming at the museum site.